This Illinois State Park Has Something for Everyone

-Cozy up at an inn, resort, or lodgeStarved Rock Lodge offers nicely appointed rooms as well as private cabins nestled right inside Starved Rock State Park.
-Whatever your choice, you can roll out of bed and land boot-first onto a trail.
+Richly historic Starved Rock Lodge offers handsome rooms as well as private cabins nestled right inside Starved Rock State Park.
+Whatever your choice, you can roll out of bed and land boot-first on a trail.
 They also offer trolley tours of downtown Utica, live music, river cruises, and guided hikes.
-The Lodge restaurant will satiate your hiker’s appetite with dishes like barbecue baby back ribs and grilled salmon, as well as homemade artisan ice cream (yum).
-With an indoor pool, sauna, and hot tub, there are myriad ways to rest your weary bones after conquering the buttes.
+The Lodge restaurant will satiate your hiker’s appetite with dishes like barbecue baby back ribs and grilled salmon, as well as homemade artisan ice cream.
+With an indoor pool, sauna, hot tub, and an open-air bar overlooking the park, there are myriad ways to rest your weary bones after conquering the buttes.

-Or sleep under the stars in an RV or tentCampers, glampers, and everyone in between will feel right at home here.
+Campers, glampers, and everyone in between will feel right at home in these parts.
 Most grounds can easily accommodate car campers and backpackers, but if you really want to ball out without dropping a ton of cash, consider booking a fully stocked RV, camper van, or slick vintage Airstream from RVshare.
-The city mouse-oriented company is basically Airbnb for glampers, connecting folks to spic-and-span, ready-to-rock driveable and towable rigs around the country.
+The city mouse-oriented company is basically Airbnb for camper vans, connecting folks to spic-and-span, ready-to-rock driveable and towable rigs around the country.
 You can even have your oasis on wheels delivered right to your house for door-to-door ease.

 You could spend your whole vacation hiking the 18 canyons at Starved Rock State Park, but here are a few you really shouldn’t miss.
-Pro tip: Before hitting the trails, make sure to download Cornell’s free Merlin Bird ID App so you can geek out throughout the park’s many prime birding destinations and keep a record of your finds for post-trip slideshows (just kidding… kinda).
+Before hitting the trails, make sure to download Cornell University’s free Merlin Bird ID App, so you can geek out throughout the park’s many prime birding destinations and keep a record of your finds for post-trip slideshows (just kidding… kinda).

 Wildcat Canyon, situated one mile from the Visitors Center, not only features the tallest waterfall in the park, but it also houses the deepest canyon.
 Go figure.
 Lasalle Canyon is a lush and winding romp through the forest.
 At the end, you’ll be rewarded with a 25 foot waterfall perfect for a refreshing dip.
 Eagle Cliff Overlook sits less than a mile from the Visitors Center and comes correct with a wonderful overlook of the Illinois River complete with eagles, pelicans, and herons soaring over (or under) head.

 Ottawa Canyon and Kaskaskia Canyon are a true two-fer.
-These twin trails are a bit less traveled and feature huge amphitheatre caverns plus picture-perfect waterfalls bound to blow your thirsty mind.
+These twin trails are a bit less traveled and feature huge amphitheater caverns plus picture-perfect waterfalls bound to blow your thirsty mind.
 Both can be accessed through the trailhead at the designated Ottawa/Kaskaskia Canyon parking lot, making it an easy one mile course.
 (Otherwise, you’re looking at a four mile journey from the Visitors Center.)

 Over in Matthiessen State Park, you’ll find five miles of trails with three stunning waterfalls, captivating sandstone formations, and a whole bevy of crystal clear streams.
 After descending the steps near the parking lot, head down into the canyon and follow the trail toward Lake Falls and Giant's Bathtub.
 It’s a loop, so you can’t go wrong.
 The Lower Dells take you to Cascade Falls which is honestly spectacular, especially after a cleansing rainfall.
 Three miles west of Ottawa sits Buffalo Rock State Park, holding its own with two and a half miles of textured trails traversing a single astounding bluff.
 And don’t overlook the resident American Bison grazing near the Visitors Center—the beast family serves as the park’s proud mascots.

-Peruse the wares at small town shopsRoll over to N. 25th Road for a dose of mom and pop congeniality at Jack’s Camp Store.
+Roll over to North 25th Road for a dose of mom and pop congeniality at Jack’s Camp Store.
 Operated out of a local garage, this hidden gem is stocked with ice, flashlights, firewood, flip flops, ketchup, mustard, and anything else you might need for a killer campout.
-Note that they’re cash only, so make sure to bring those bills.
+Note that they’re cash only, so pack those paper bills.

 Looking for something a bit more artisanal?
-Throughout the summer, downtown Utica hosts Canal Street Market on Sundays from 10 am to 4 pm.
+From May through September, downtown Utica hosts Canal Street Market on Saturday and Sundays.
 The colorful street fair is rife with collectables and handmade items like tie-dyed shirts, silver spoons welded into jewelry, ceramics, and more.
 After hitting up the market, do yourself a favor and stumble over to the Rock and Soul and peep the shop’s thoughtfully curated collection of gemstones, rocks, and other shiny, eye-catching items.
 Follow it up with a trip to Starved Rock Hot Glass, a glass blowing studio and shop in Ottawa run by local artist Laura Johnson.
 If you time your visit right, you might just be able to catch Johnson in action stoking the flames.

 On Mill Street in Utica, dip your toes into local agriculture at August Hill Winery’s tasting room.
 Their production vineyard sits on repurposed corn and soybean fields, which have been in the family for generations.
 Every sip of their Illinois-born vino is teeming with tender love and corn… er, care.
 Across Mill Street, Lodi Tap keeps it real with craft beers, excellent burgers, and enormous Bavarian pretzels.
-Clarks Run Creek Gifts & Wine, also on Mill Street, serves a diverse selection of delicious wine, all of which go down that much sweeter while lounging about their sundrenched patio.
+Clarks Run Creek Gifts & Wine, also on Mill Street, serves a diverse selection of delicious wine, all of which go down that much sweeter while lounging about on their sundrenched patio.
 Finish off your trip with a send-off breakfast at John and Rina's, family-run daytime joint ideal for post-hike carbo-loading.